reconbug/dotfiles-3/README.md

 </details>

-:warning: before resourcing or rebooting you should complete the installation of the <a href="#dev_tools">development tools</a> section as your shell now depends on some other tools.
+:warning: before resourcing or rebooting you should complete the installation of the <a href="#development_tools">development tools</a> section as your shell now depends on some other tools.

-<h2 id="dev_tools">development tools</h2>
+<h2 id="development_tools">development tools</h2>

 <h3 id="dev_tools_automatic">automatic installation</h3>